 In the Nordic countries, food is seasonal and I view beer the same way too.
 Many of my house beers are only seasonally available and perfect for the season.
 In the fall season, Autumn is my preferred beer, hence the name.
-It goes extremely well with hearty autumn or winter foods, such as stews, soups, mushrooms, and game.
+It pairs well with hearty Nordic fall and winter foods, such as stews, soups, mushrooms, and game.

-Autumn is a modern malty beer with a standard wort boil.
-Luscious Vienna malt is the primary flavor and juniper provides a soft background note.
-The juniper flavors can fade fairly steeply and hence I aim for a pronounced evergreen forest flavor when the beer is tapped.
-After a month or two, the juniper character has become nicely delicate.
+Autumn is a modern beer with a standard wort boil.
+Rich maltiness similar to Oktoberfest beers is the primary flavor.
+Juniper provides a delicate background note.
+Juniper flavors can fade fairly steeply and hence I aim for a pronounced evergreen forest flavor when the beer is tapped.

-I like to keep fermentation flavors subdued but subtle fruitiness can pair well with juniper.
-Kveik or ale yeast with clean or mildly fruity profile work well.
+I like to keep fermentation flavors subdued.
+Yet subtle fruitiness can pair well with juniper.
+Kveik or ale yeast with a clean or mildly fruity profile work well.
 I have had good results with Omega Espe kveik that produces subtle flavors of raisins and plum.
 Lager-like Omega Lutra kveik has worked well too.
 Lager yeast would work too but I want to tap this beer soon after brewing.